vsummet/cms230notes/chap04.md

-# CHAPTER 4 — Computer Systems
+# Chapter 4 — Computer Systems
 This chapter discusses how computer systems are organized, with special attention paid to main memory.
 You may know some of this material already, but look it over anyway.

 ## Chapter Topics: